GrimzEcho/intro-to-smartcard-development/readme.md

 ```

 #
-Using the above helpers, we can now re-write our small example in a more compact and frienldy manner:
+Using the above helpers, we can now re-write our small example in a more compact and friendly manner:

 ``` java
 package examples;